Salome Pazhava: 2014

-In 2014, Pazhava started her season at the 2014 Moscow Grand Prix, finishing 9th in all-around.
-She qualified to event finals in clubs and ribbon.
+In 2014, Pazhava started her season at the 2014 Moscow Grand Prix, finishing 9th in all-around, qualifying for event finals in clubs and ribbon.
 She then competed at the 2014 Stuttgart World Cup where she finished 14th in the all-around.
 At the 2014 MTM International Tournament, Pazhava won the all-around bronze medal behind France's Kseniya Moustafaeva.
-On May 9–11, she competed at the 2014 Corbeil-Essonnes World Cup and finished 9th in all-around with an overall score of 67.666 points.
+On 9–11 May she competed at the 2014 Corbeil-Essonnes World Cup and finished 9th in all-around with an overall score of 67.666 points.

 At the 2014 Minsk World Cup, Pazhava finished 15th in all-around.
 In June, she competed at the 2014 European Championships and finished 9th in all-around with a total of 68.316 points.
 In September, at the 2014 World Cup series in Kazan, Russia, she placed 16th in all-around and qualified to two event finals, finishing 6th in ribbon and 8th in clubs.
-On September 22–28, she represented Georgia at the 2014 World Championships, finishing 13th in the all-around finals with a total score 67.182 points.
-On October 17–19, she finished 6th in the all-around finals behind Katsiaryna Halkina at the 2014 Aeon Cup in Tokyo, Japan.
+On 22–28 September she represented Georgia at the 2014 World Championships, finishing 13th in the all-around finals with a total score 67.182 points.
+On 17–19 October she finished 6th in the all-around finals behind Katsiaryna Halkina at the 2014 Aeon Cup in Tokyo, Japan.